 One of the final steps in the accounting cycle is the preparation of the financial statements.
 The information from the accounting journal and the general ledger is used to develop the income statement, statement of retained earnings, balance sheet, and statement of cash flows, in that order.
 Information from the previous statement is used to develop the next statement.

-Closing entries are journal entries made at the end of an accounting cycle to set the balance of temporary accounts to zero to begin the next accounting period.
+Closing entries are the journal entries made at the end of an accounting cycle to set the balance of temporary accounts to zero to begin the next accounting period.
 The accounts that are closed are revenue, expense, and drawing accounts.
 The assets, liabilities, and owner's equity accounts are not closed because their ending balances are the beginning balances for the next accounting period.